florakth/Data-preprocessing/README.md

 Camera calibration inludes two situations: genral webcamera and fisheye camera.

 For each one, we need recording chessboard images with different positions and different views, please refer to the images folder.
+The chessboard image here is 10*7, as shown in chessboard.jpg

 To get matrix from the chessboard images:
 Calibration.py or Calibrationfisheye.py